macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 This is a repurposed analysis of a final project made for graduate-level Data Science class.

 {{% callout note %}}
-**TL;DR**
+**PROJECT SUMMARY**

-- This project aims to develop machine learning models to predict depression based on a free survey dataset ([Music x Mental Health Traits](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results)), which contains responses from over 700 individuals worldwide about their music preferences and mental health traits.
+- This project develops machine learning models to attempt to predict depression based on a free survey dataset with over 700 responses ([Music x Mental Health Traits](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results)).

-- Depression is assumed as a binary variable (yes/no), therefore five classification models are explored: K-Nearest Neighbors, Naive Bayes, Decision Tree, Support Vector Machine, and Linear Discriminant Analysis.
-The variables used as predictors include - but are not limited to - age, frequency listening to multiple genres, and whether individuals play an instrument.
+- Five classification models are explored: K-Nearest Neighbors, Naive Bayes, Decision Tree, Support Vector Machine, and Linear Discriminant Analysis.

-- All models performance ranged from moderate to relatively consisent, with K-Nearest Neighbors being the best choice in terms of performance, interpretability, and capturing the non-linear relationship between mental health and music preferences.
+- All models achieve a moderate performance, with K-Nearest Neighbors being the best in terms of performance, interpretability, and flexibility.

-- Even though all models perform somewhat decently, mental health is a complex topic and the assumptions underlying the models are simplistic, therefore this attempt would benefit from more/better data and enhanced models.
-Additionally, implementing such models would require evaluating the ethical implications.
+- Even though all models perform decently, mental health is a complex topic, the assumptions underlying the models are simplistic, and implementing them would require evaluating the ethical implications.

 {{% /callout %}}
 ---

 Having a background in psychology and having played guitar for over 15 years, music and mental health are two topics near and dear to me.
 It's well known that mental disorders affect millions worldwide, and their impact on individuals and society is significant.

 While the causes of mental disorders are complex and multifaceted, researchers have long recognized that environmental factors, such as social and cultural influences, can play a role in their development.
 Therefore, this post aims to explore **whether machine learning algorithms can predict depression based on music preferences and streaming behaviors**.

-This post is roughly divided as follows:
+This post is divided as follows:
 1. Explore the data
 2. Transform the data
 3. Build the models